JupiterOne/graph-knowbe4/docs/jupiterone.md

 You can generate a new key in your
 [KnowBe4 Account Settings](https://training.knowbe4.com/account/info) under the
 API section.
-Be sure to request a key for the **Reporting API** not the **User Event API** KnowBe4 APIs are available to Platinum and Diamond customers.
+Be sure to request a key for the **Reporting API** not the **User Event API**.
+KnowBe4 APIs are available to Platinum and Diamond customers.
 See the [KnowBe4 API Reference Guide](https://developer.knowbe4.com/reporting/) for more info.